How To Hop a Freight Train 2

 Safety is a big deal on the railroad.
 It is real easy to get good and hurt.
 You are made of soft, breakable stuff, while railroad equipment is made of very hard, very heavy stuff.
 A rolling boxcar won’t even flinch as it quietly rolls right over you in a sneaky surprise attack.

 Furthermore, accidents make everyone look bad.
 You, me, the railroad gal who told you what train to get on, all the people who saw you and were too cool to call the bull on you.
-This is why, every time you talk to a rail, he or she will tell you to stay safe.
+This is why, everytime you talk to a rail, he or she will tell you to stay safe.

 Don’t walk on the tracks.
 Don’t cross under couplers or cars.
 And watch for cars rolling quietly through the yard.
 Be careful out there.

-Keep everything dark, dark clothes, dark pack, dark sleeping bag or blanket.
+Keep everything dark — dark clothes, dark pack, dark sleeping bag or blanket.
 This will make it harder to get caught by the railroad cops as you blunder around the train yards.

 You’ll be walking a lot and throwing your pack on and off of trains, so pack small and light — under 25 pounds.
-If you have something in your pack that I can break, it will.
+If you have something in your pack that can break, it will.
 Leave your valuables at home.

 And think about warmth.
 Dress in layers.
-You may end up on an open car in the middle of the night with a 60 mile an hour wind blowing in your face.
+You may end up on an open car in the middle of the night with a 60-mile-an-hour wind blowing in your face.
 Your clothes and your sleeping bag should keep you warm and comfortable and dry.
 If you’re cold and wet, freight-hopping will be a miserable experience.

 Bring some sturdy gloves and boots to keep you safe as you scramble around on freight cars.
 And if you prefer not to sunburn your ears and nose off, bring a hat.